 Practitioners must always seek the consent of the adult at the heart of the concern before taking action or sharing information.
 However, there may be circumstances when consent cannot be obtained because the adult lacks the capacity to give it but the best interests of the individual or others at risk of harm demand action.
-In these cases Mental Capacity Act guidance should be followed.
+In these cases Mental Capacity Act guidance6 should be followed.

 In some cases, where an adult refuses consent, information can still lawfully be shared if it is in the public interest to do so.
-This may include protecting someone http://www.essex-fire.gov.uk/Home fire safety/? sm au =iVVZtfNH50KZQrFP from serious harm or preventing crime and disorder.
+This may include protecting someone from serious harm or preventing crime and disorder.
 The key factors in deciding whether or not to share confidential information are: